Cielquan/python_test-cielquan/CONTRIBUTING.rst

 ---------------------------------

-Contribution to the documentation is the easiest way to get started to contribute to python_test-cielquan.
+Contribution to the documentation is the easiest way to get started to contribute to ``python_test-cielquan``.
 You can look in the
 `Github issue tracker <https://github.com/cielquan/python_test-cielquan/issues>`__ for issues with the ``Documentation`` label and try to solve them.

-For creating your local development environment please see: `Set up Local Development Environment`_
+For creating your local development environment please see below:
+`Set up Local Development Environment`_

 Contribution to Code
 --------------------

-Contribution to Code is a bit more complex as some standards has been set and you must follow these rules to get your contribution accepted.
+Contribution to Code is a bit more complex as some standards have been set and you must follow these rules to get your contribution accepted.
 But this sounds scarier than it is.

 First you need an issue to work on.
 Just pick an issue from the `Github issue tracker <https://github.com/cielquan/python_test-cielquan/issues>`__ and get started.

-    **Note:** If you find are a first time contributor issues with the ``First Good Issue`` label are good ones to get started with.
+    **Note:** If you find are a first time contributor issues with the ``Good First Issue`` label are good ones to get started with.

 Set up Local Development Environment